sgotzler/ENGL-257/_posts/2023-01-09-assignments.markdown

 #### Pink Time: Self-Directed Mid-Term

-In this course, we will utilize a pedagogical tool called “Pink Time” – I’ll say more about this prior to our first engagement with it, but in brief, PINK TIME is a teaching strategy designed to enable self-directed activity that enhances both student engagement and learning outcomes by emphasizing autonomy, mastery, and purpose (it is an approach whose effectiveness is evidence-based, not just hooey!)— https://www.pinktime.org/
+In this course, we will utilize a pedagogical tool called “Pink Time” – I’ll say more about this prior to our first engagement with it, but in brief, PINK TIME is a teaching strategy designed to enable self-directed activity that enhances both student engagement and learning outcomes by emphasizing autonomy, mastery, and purpose (it is an approach whose effectiveness is evidence-based, not just hooey!)— [**Read More**](https://www.pinktime.org/)

 Each time that we engage in Pink Time, students will produce a brief —and honest—reflection and assessment of their work, and assign themselves a grade.
 Ideally, these 3 sessions could build organically upon each other and might add up to a coherent experience – though they might diverge as well, and represent several different avenues of exploration which you tried out during the term.